SITE MAP

 The ‘fun’ begins: First important concepts of camouflage must be considered.
 Camouflage must have the ability to hid or ‘break up’ the visual of the human body.
 Hard vertical lines can draw attention to the object; therefore, they should be avoided.
 Neutral colors of nature of the hunting environments are good to use and should meld together.
 An illusion of a 3 D objects might add to the breaking up effect.
 And finally, the shadow as in nature effect that Matt desired is all taken into consideration.

 Sharon’s interpretation of two blending colors in a maze of leaves effect and lined by a dark color shadow of thickening and thinning lines is the resulting graphic camo pattern.
-See the results in the “Shadow Maze Camouflage” Sweater and Camo Over Pants offered to you in The Knit Trees Online Catalog.
+See the results in the “3-Color Camouflage” Sweater and Camo Sweat Pants offered to you in The Knit Trees Online Catalog.

 Drafting the Pattern Block for the Camo Clothing for Hunting